samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** Instantaneous

 You commune with nature spirits and gain knowledge of the surrounding area.
 In the outdoors, the spell gives you knowledge of the area within 3 miles of you.
 In caves and other natural underground settings, the radius is limited to 300 feet.
-The spell doesn’t function where nature has been replaced by construction, such as in castles and settlements.
+The spell doesn't function where nature has been replaced by construction, such as in castles and settlements.

-Choose three of the following facts; you learn those facts as they pertain to the spell’s area:
+Choose three of the following facts; you learn those facts as they pertain to the spell's area:

 * Locations of settlements
 * Locations of portals to other planes of existence
-* Location of one Challenge Rating 10+ creature (DM’s choice) that is a Celestial, an Elemental, a Fey, a Fiend, or an Undead
+* Location of one Challenge Rating 10+ creature (DM's choice) that is a Celestial, an Elemental, a Fey, a Fiend, or an Undead
 * The most prevalent kind of plant, mineral, or Beast (you choose which to learn)
 * Locations of bodies of water